FurkanAksoyy/LGSApp/README.md

 - Dr. Emre Atlıer Olca for project supervision and guidance
 - Maltepe University Faculty of Engineering and Natural Sciences
+- All contributors and testers who helped improve the application

 ---